Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Parameters

 * `timeoutMillis`  The maximum number of milliseconds to wait.
-The default value will be 1000 (1 second).
+The default value is 1000 (1 second).

 #### Returns